kettanaito/react-advanced-form/docs/general/faq.md

 ## Architecture
 ### How does React Advanced Form work?
-<p>It efficiently manages the state of the fields using Immutable instances, providing you various callback methods.
-A proper relationship between the form and the field components is achieved by using the <a href="https://reactjs.org/docs/context.html">context</a>.</p>
+<p>It efficiently manages the immutable internal state using principles of reactive programming.
+A proper relationship between the form and the field components is achieved by using the <a href="https://reactjs.org/docs/context.html">context</a> feature of React.</p>

 ### Shouldn't usage of `context` be avoided?
 Yes and no.